crystalmford/flight-delay-prediction-api/README.md

 This project deploys a machine learning model as a REST API capable of predicting flight departure delays for flights departing from Atlanta (ATL).

-Originally developed as part of WGU’s MSDA D602 course, the project demonstrates an end-to-end machine learning deployment workflow including:
+This project demonstrates an end-to-end machine learning deployment workflow including:

 - data preprocessing
 - model training